hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Lest with his Works his name with him should die;
 >
-> As children have a cut to shew the ass,
+> As children have a cut to show the ass,
 >
 > So he sends portraits to the adult class
 >
-> They're sent to huxters, green shops, nay to all,
+> They're sent to hucksters, green shops, nay to all,
 >
 > As invitation tickets to his ball.
 >